davidctobing/Go-CI/README.md

         - name: Docker Push
       run: docker push daluto/go-cicd --all-tags
   ```
 That's all for the Build jobs.
-Now we GO to Deploy stages:
+Now we go to Deploy stages:

 ## Deploy Jobs (CD process)
 Continuous Delivery (CD) is an advanced process from CI that prepares code changes to deploy staging or pre-production stages after the build process manually.
 Code that goes on CD must pass automated unit testing, integration testing, and system testing. <br> <br>